178P/Hug–Bell

-178P/Hug–Bell is a periodic comet in the Solar System.
+178P/Hug–Bell is a Jupiter-family comet with a 6.9-year orbit around the Sun.
 It was discovered by Northeast Kansas Amateur Astronomers' League members Gary Hug and Graham Bell and is thought to be the first periodic comet to be discovered by amateurs.
 It was declared a comet less than two days after its initial discovery, after having its course confirmed on previous images.